selvipatel311201/final_project_MLP/README.md

 The success of this transfer learning process reinforces the adaptability of EfficientNet and opens the door for future experimentation on deeper variants like EfficientNet-B1, other image classification datasets, and deployment in real-world applications.

->  **The methodology followed here not only meets the academic project objectives but also provides a practical foundation for real-world deep learning solutions.**